 Such efforts require both an understanding of the physical and chemical phenomena influencing manufacturing processes and bottom-up cost estimating to evaluate the economics of competing manufacturing strategies.
 Process-specific manufacturability rules, tooling and metrology can then be developed and applied.

-AM research is interdisciplinary, and IE students choosing this area of concentration utilize courses and laboratories from across the College of Engineering and resources at the Microproducts Breakthrough Institute (MBI) and Oregon Nanoscience and Microtechnologies Institute (ONAMI).
+Advanced manufacturing research is interdisciplinary, and industrial engineering students choosing this area of concentration utilize courses and laboratories throughout the College of Engineering and also resources at the Microproducts Breakthrough Institute (MBI) and Oregon Nanoscience and Microtechnologies Institute (ONAMI).

 MIME Graduate Faculty in Advanced Manufacturing

 Other Oregon State Advanced Manufacturing Faculty

 Human Systems Engineering uses engineering methods and knowledge from the physical, biological, information, social, and management sciences to develop, implement, operate, evaluate, and improve human–machine, human–human, and human–organization systems.
 Topical areas include management systems engineering and human factors and ergonomics.

 - Human Factors and Ergonomics engineers focus on human sensory, perceptual, cognitive, and physical characteristics when designing tools, equipment, workstations, and tasks for manufacturing, aerospace, health care, and other complex systems in which people play significant roles as users, operators, and maintainers.
 Their goal is to ensure high levels both of human productivity, health, safety, and satisfaction and of system performance.